coffeeandscripts/pystocker/README.md

 ### PyPI

 ~~~
-> sudo pip install pystocker		# May have to run pip3
+> sudo pip3 install pystocker		# Can install directly through pip in some cases
 > pystocker
 ~~~